ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 Once the deadline is passed someone has to wake up the contract to have the funds sent to either the beneficiary or back to the funders (if it failed).
-This happens because there is no such thing as an active loop or timer on ethereum so any future transactions must be pinged by someone.
+This happens because there is no such thing as an active loop or timer on Ethereum so any future transactions must be pinged by someone.

 ::